11x3/ilvmx/README.md

 Cloud apps take protocol-facing requests (from clients, servers, and/or frameworks) and adapt them into abstract work requests which are then submitted into the core app for processing, distribution, and eventually, the outcome or response.

-MVC frameworks are a good fit for noun and object oriented-based evironments but functional stacks and data flow event-based kits with their transform style of development may also be a natural fit for many other tasks.
+MVC frameworks are a good fit for noun and object oriented-based environments but functional stacks and data flow event-based kits with their transform style of development may also be a natural fit for many other tasks.

 Powered by the EEB stack, we hope to define and implement one such pattern of future development.